superfly/docs/elixir/advanced-guides/sqlite3.html.md

 There is really no very easy way to do this since the data types between the databases are different...

 But here is one way that has worked for me in the past and might work for you!
-The Ruby [Sequel](https://sequel.jeremyevans.net/) project comes with a [command line tool for Copying Databases](https://sequel.jeremyevans.net/rdoc/files/doc/bin_sequel_rdoc.html#label-Copy+Databases).
+The Ruby [Sequel](https://sequel.jeremyevans.net/) project comes with a [command line tool for copying databases](https://sequel.jeremyevans.net/rdoc/files/doc/bin_sequel_rdoc.html#label-Copy+Databases).
 This method *should* help when transferring between ADO, Amalgalite, IBM_DB, JDBC, MySQL, Mysql2, ODBC, Oracle, PostgreSQL, SQLAnywhere, and TinyTDS to SQLite3.
 That said it has limits!
 This is directly from the documentation:

 <p class="callout">
 This copies the table structure, table data, indexes, and foreign keys from the MySQL database to the PostgreSQL database.